Psychiatry and Behavioral Sciences

 The inpatient unit includes a 12-bed child unit and a 14-bed adolescent unit.
 Both units provide a safe setting where our team provides crisis intervention and stabilization.

-We also offer psychiatry services via telemedicine to help patients and families in farther communities access our expert care.
+We also offer psychiatry services via telehealth to help patients and families in farther communities access our expert care.

 Specialty Programs and Clinics

 Psychiatric care requires the expertise of many highly specialized pediatric professionals working together.
 This includes close collaboration with our colleagues in Psychology and Behavioral Health, through multidisciplinary programs providing optimum inpatient and outpatient care.
 They include: